beccajeffery/Cyclistic-Google-Data-Analytics-Capstone/README.md

 WHERE (end_station_name IS NULL OR end_station_name = '');
 ```
 This showed that:
-There are 943,271 rows that had null/missing values for both start_station_name.
+There are 943,271 rows that had null/missing values for start_station_name.
-There are 1,019,816 rows that had null/missing values for both end_station_name.
+There are 1,019,816 rows that had null/missing values for end_station_name.
 <br>
-Rides that had null/missing values in station will be excluded from any relevant analysis.
+Rides that had null/missing values in station name columns will be excluded from any relevant analysis.
 <br><br>

 **Checking for Invalid Rides**<br>